kubernetes/kops/docs/cli/kops_delete_cluster.md

 ### Synopsis

-Deletes a Kubneretes cluster and all associated resources.
-Resources include instancegroups, and the state store.
+Deletes a Kubernetes cluster and all associated resources.
+Resources include instancegroups, secrets and the state store.
 There is no "UNDO" for this command.

 ```
 kops delete cluster CLUSTERNAME [--yes]